akveo/ngx-admin/docs/contents/articles/011-changing-color-scheme/index.md

   background-color: white;
 }
 ```
+<br><br>

-4) Change the colors
+4) Change the colors:

 Now your can start changing the colors.
-For example, after playing a bit with different colors, we changed 5 first main variables in `_dark.scss` file:
+For example, after playing a bit with different colors, we changed 2 first main variables in `_dark.scss` file:
 ```sass
 $body-bg: #636363;
 $bootstrap-panel-bg: rgba(#000000, 0.2);